 Alfred State College

+Five Towns College

 Lincoln Technical Institute

 Morrisville State College

 New England Institute of

 Technology

 New York Automotive &

 Diesel Institute

 Ohio Technical College

-Pennsylvania College of

-Technology

-Suffolk County Community College

 SUNY Canton

 SUNY Delhi

 Universal Technical Institute

+Dual Enrollment: Suffolk County

+Community College

-College credits may be earned by meeting
+College gredits may be earned by meeting

-the criteria of articulation agreements Tech

-has established with SELECT colleges.
-In

-addition, check directly with the postsecondary institutions for any additional

-credits they may offer.
+College credits may be earned by meeting the criteria of articulation agreements (see listing in Handbook) Tech has established with SELECT colleges.
+In addition, check directly with the post-secondary institutions for any additional credits they may offer.